v5ma/selfawarenetworks/README.md

 # In the near future this institute will be accessible from the web in Augmented Reality & in Virtual Reality.

 However submissions are subject to approval.
 Not every submission will be accepted.
 Submissions need to be outstanding quality, from reputable sources (submissions from people with the names of terrorists and or fascist dictators will no be considered valid submissions), and the contributions need to be extraordinarily meaningful & valuable, unlike some github submissions that offer some trivial contribution just for status.
 So don't just run one of my notes through the grammar & spelling check in Google Docs and submit that, I can do that.
-Do something that radically reorganizing the existing content in a mindblowingly insightful way, or create mindmaps, artwork, spreadsheets, diagrams, and cite mountains of research for or against any of the proposals in these book notes and such contributions might be considered worthy of inclusion.
+Do something that radically reorganizes the existing content in a mind blowingly insightful way, or create mind maps, artwork, spreadsheets, diagrams, and cite mountains of research for or against any of the proposals in these book notes and such contributions might be considered worthy of inclusion.

 Please note that many of the notes date back a decade or more, with many from the period between 2011 & 2014 included because they were interesting, not because they were correct.
 There are many novel and interesting notes that I'm including that I know contain incorrect information.
 The US Government may wish to ask me to clarify some of the notes and I will do that if they decide they want to work with me.

 Another disclaimer.
 Not all of the notes are intended to be serious.
-Some include cultural references to science fiction films, science fiction books, or other popular media content, and none of these cultural references to popular media content are intended for the book, but at somepoint we can have a dedicated repo to cultural references related to brain computer interfaces, intelligent robots, science fiction, and other content that might be interesting to people who like these topics.
+Some include cultural references to science fiction films, science fiction books, or other popular media content, and none of these cultural references to popular media content are intended for the book, but at some point we can have a dedicated repo to cultural references related to brain computer interfaces, intelligent robots, science fiction, and other content that might be interesting to people who like these topics.

 # Content Organization: The way these notes are meant to be used is via the "Search Repository Tool"